QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 Now that we've installed our Shell, we can instantiate a shell resource in the inventory.
 Open and login to your local CloudShell portal and navigate the Inventory page using the top navigation bar.

 Click on the "Add New" button and instantiate a shell resource by providing a name and an address.
-For now, since we don't have an address of an actual server, lets just fill it in as "NA".
+For now, since we don't have an address of an actual server, just leave it black.
+Click on "Start Discovery" to complete the operation.
+Later in the scope of this guide, we'll introduce the concept of Shell discovery and how to use it effectively.

 #### Hello world finally

-## A more real life example
+Now that we've instantiated our shell resource, we can finally add it to an environment blueprint and reserve it as a sandbox.
+Navigate to the Environments page and click on "Create New" to start a new environment blueprint.
+Next, click on the "Add New" button and drag in the shell resource you've created in the previous step.
+You can then reserve the blueprint and create a new sandbox.

+In the sandbox reservation diagram, select the "commands" icon from the radial menu over the shell resource.
+This will open the commands side pane.
+Click the play button next to the "Say Hello" command to start it.
+Check the output panel to see the result.

+#### What's next

+We've successfully gone through the steps of adding a working Shell.
+In the following sections we'll review of these steps in depth and review the concepts, available options and customizations and how they interface with CloudShell.